tony-o/raku-fez/README.md

 ### building

-this is not available in the perl6 ecosystem at the moment so you need to build it manually:

 ```
-git clone git@github.com:tony-o/zeco-cli
-cd zeco-cli
-zef install .
+zef install fez
 ```

-Notes: fez should be *built*, this is to conceal your password whenever you type it in.
+Notes: fez needs to be *built*, this is to conceal your password whenever you type it in.
 PR welcome for making this work with windows.

+### monkey-zef

+You do NOT need to be logged in for this command.
+Use this command to make to update your existing zef configuration to use fez and zef mirrors.

+* fez mirror: this is an automated p6c mirror with the `*` versions of anything stripped out (as `*` supercedes _everything_, this is to avoid a headache)
+* zef mirror: this is where you upload/download from when you and other module authors use the `upload` method below.

 ### register